Bira/octopus-carnival/_drafts/wir-tnv-bloodfire-ooze.md

 Bloodfire oozes are created by evil rituals which mix the blood of sacrificial victims with the blood of demons.
-The resulting creatures emit dangerous levels of heat and like most oozes are always on the hunt for more organic material to burn and digest.
+The resulting creatures emit dangerous levels of heat and like most oozes are always on the hunt for more organic material to digest.
 They are able to recognize and avoid attacking their creator, and if fed regularly are tame enough to be used as guards.
 They're usually placed near stone and metal traps or paired with other creatures that have a high resistance to fire.

 Bloodfire uses are rumored to prowl the Temple of the Yellow Skull in the Ogrefist Hills area, and some of them were also found by dwarven miners under